AriFordsham/GHCWiki/Zurihac-2019-Profiler-Ideas.md

 [Example](http://mpickering.github.io/vega.html)

-[This repo](https://github.com/mpickering/hp2pretty) is a reimplementation of `hp2pretty`, there is a new frontend which reads eventlogs and a new backend which renders the chart using a [`vega-lite`]((https://vega.github.io/vega-lite/)) specification.
+[This repo](https://github.com/mpickering/hp2pretty) is a reimplementation of `hp2pretty`, there is a new frontend which reads eventlogs and a new backend which renders the chart using a [`vega-lite`](https://vega.github.io/vega-lite/)) specification.
+The resulting chart is interactive.

 1. (Beginner) Improve the rendering of the heap profile.
    * Display which Constructor we currently mouse over.
    * Display heap usage of the constructor/total on that position.
    * Maybe we can change the colour of the event log line when emphasising it.
    * Allow selecting a specific part of the profiled to view ([example](https://vega.github.io/vega/examples/overview-plus-detail/))
-   * Make it easy to switch between a "zero", ["normalize"](https://vega.github.io/vega-lite/examples/stacked_area_normalize.html) and "center" stack chart.
-This is easy to achieve statically but not dynamically using `vega-lite`.
+   * Make it easy to switch between a "zero", ["normalize"](https://vega.github.io/vega-lite/examples/stacked_area_normalize.html) and "[center"](https://vega.github.io/vega-lite/docs/stack.html#streamgraph) stack chart.
+This is easy to achieve statically but not dynamically using `vega-lite`. ([vega-lite#3338](https://github.com/vega/vega-lite/issues/3338))
    * Add a title and other meta information.

 2. (Intermediate) Continue refactoring the internals of hp2pretty.